Select Page

 Making money from APIs?
 I’d like to see that

-Money has always been thought of as the source of all evil, but without it, not much good happens either.
-For CSPs, the perennial battle to maintain revenues means they have to keep coming up with new ways of generating it, and that is not always easy or without evil....
+Money has always been thought of as the source for all evil, but without it not much good happens either.
+For CSPs the perennial battle to maintain revenues means they have to keep coming up with new ways of generating it, and that is not always easy or without evil....

 Internet of Silly Things (IoST) continues to excel

-You can always rely on the annual CES spectacle in Las Vegas to bring out the best and worst ideas for our digital future.
+You can always rely on the annual CES spectacle in Las Vegas to bring out the best, and worst, ideas for our digital future.
 But just when you thought you had seen all the possible Internet of Silly Things (IoST) ideas CES managed to pull some from the depths.
-Take, for...
+Take,...

 Is social networking in self-destruct mode?

-If you are connected to the internet by any means in 2016, you are also likely to be using some form of social networking for personal or business use – even if you don’t realize it.
-You may have purposely avoided Facebook, LinkedIn and the like, but you...
+If you are connected to the internet by any means in 2016 you are also likely to be using some form of social networking for personal or business use – even if you don’t realize it.
+You may have purposely avoided Facebook, LinkedIn and the like, but you can bet...

 Welcome to the age of, err, steam